mit-orcd/orcd-docs-edit/docs/filesystems-file-transfer/transferring-files.md

     scp -r <local-file-name> USERNAME@txe1-login.mit.edu:<path-to-supercloud-dir>
     ```

+!!! note
+    To `scp` files to/from the new login nodes on Engaging, you will need to
+    authenticate with Duo.

 ### rsync

 The use of `rsync` is very similar to `scp`, but the behavior is different.
 By default `rsync` will not transfer files that are identical at both the source and destination.
 There are additional flags you can use to specify what `rsync` should do when files differ.
 The `rsync` command can be very useful when you want to "sync" updates to a directory or when transferring large directories.
 If a transfer fails during `rsync` you can re-run the command and it will pick up where it left off, rather than re-transfer everything.